rjkviegas/skills-workshops/student-mocking-workshop/README.md

 * I understand that test doubles are objects that mimic behaviour of real objects in your program in a way that you dictate and therefore have full control over.

-* I understand how to use mocks to isolate my tests and check the interaction between 2 objects.
+* I understand how to use test doubles to isolate my tests and check the interaction between 2 objects.

 * I understand how to use mocking to test randomness.